pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

     version: "8373-6537"
 ```

-In this case, we only have one element in the list.
+In this case, one element is returned in the list.

 ```
 TASK [MULTIPLE FILTER EXPRESSIONS] ***********************************************